Internal Medicine training at North Devon District Hospital

 Local curriculum and training delivery - medical rotations

-Internal Medicine Trainees (IMTs) working in Barnstaple will spend both their IMT1 and IMT2 years undertaking posts at North Devon District Hospital (NDDH).
-The postholder will have the opportunity to work 4 month placements in each of the following Medicine core subspecialties: Cardiology, Respiratory Medicine, General Medicine, Gastroenterology and Medical Admissions Unit.
-During an additional 4 month block, all IMTs will be seconded for 3 months to Intensive Care Medicine (ICM) and will spend the remaining 1 month back within Medicine undertaking Medical Outpatient clinics, and Medical oncall and ward work.
+Internal Medicine Trainees (IMTs) working in Barnstaple will spend their IMT1 and IMT2 years undertaking 4 month placements at North Devon District Hospital (NDDH).
+The postholder will have the opportunity to work in the following Medicine core subspecialties: Geriatric Medicine, Cardiology, Respiratory Medicine, General Medicine, Gastroenterology and Medical Admissions Unit.
+During one 4 month block, each IMT will be seconded for 3 months to Intensive Care Medicine (ICM) and will spend the remaining 1 month back within a Medicine subspecialty, undertaking Medical Outpatient clinics, Medicine oncalls, ward work as well as experiencing 1 week of shadowing the Palliative Care team.
 During their secondment to ICM, IMTs will undertake oncall working for ICM, as a supernumerary member of the ICM oncall team.
+In IMT year 3, the postholder will undertake 6 month posts in two of the aforementioned Medicine core subspecialties at NDDH.

-During their time in Medicine at NDDH, IMTs will receive the benefit of 2-hour teaching sessions approximately every fortnight (slots are shifted around festive periods e.g. Christmas/Easter and to not coincide with the Regional IMT training away-days which are scheduled 3 times per year).
+During their time in Medicine at NDDH, IMTs will receive the benefit of 2-hour teaching sessions in general on a weekly basis (due to Covid, these sessions may be delivered in a remote/video conferencing manner).
 Trainees are expected to attend at least 50 hours of such training per year, which takes into account expected absence due to being rostered on night duty or on leave.
 These sessions are almost exclusively Consultant-led, as being a small close-knit Physician group, the Consultant Physicians deliver most of the teaching themselves.
-IMTs are also encouraged to attend the weekly Medicine Grand Round hourly teaching sessions which take place every Wednesday lunchtime, which again is generally Consultant-led.
-Simulation (SIM) training of the practical procedures listed in the Internal Medicine stage 1 curriculum is provided for by scheduled sessions which take place over the course of the year at Royal Devon and Exeter hospital, such that all IMTs will have completed such SIM training in their first IMT year.
+These sessions may include teaching delivered by Emergency Department and Intensive Care Medicine staff, as relevant to Medicine trainees.
+IMTs are also encouraged to attend the weekly Medicine Grand Round hourly teaching sessions which take place every Wednesday lunchtime, although this has paused during Covid.
+Simulation (SIM) training of the practical procedures listed in the Internal Medicine stage 1 curriculum is provided as part of the scheduled teaching sessions which take place over the course of the year at NDDH.

 Local curriculum and training delivery - outpatient clinic experience

 Whilst undertaking the Medicine core subspecialty posts, IMTs will be encouraged to regularly attend Outpatient clinics.
-They may choose to attend clinics from within these core subspecialty areas, as well as Endocrine and Rheumatology clinics provided by NDDH Consultants, or partake in Visiting subspecialty clinics provided by Consultant Neurologists, Haematologists and Oncologists from RDE.
+They may choose to attend clinics from within these core subspecialty areas, as well as Endocrine and Rheumatology clinics provided by NDDH Consultants, or partake in Visiting subspecialty clinics provided by Consultant Neurologists, Haematologists and Oncologists from Royal Devon and Exeter Hospital.
+Since Covid, the majority of clinics in Medicine have become telephone/video consultations, although the Medical Admissions Unit Ambulatory clinic is a face-to-face clinic with patients.

 The local area is rich in opportunity and beauty.
 Being close to both the coast and the moor enables the area to offer a range of outdoor activity.
 The proximity of both to the hospital enables you to be in either your wetsuit or your walking boots as soon as you have finished work and thus making the most of the good weather and landscape.
 Most people opt to live within close proximity to the hospital, either in Barnstaple town or in the surrounding area.
 Over the last few years there have been several new housing developments within walking distance of the hospital, the most popular of which is Westaway Heights.
 It is almost on hospital grounds and you only have to cross the road to go from home to work.